 Under normal circumstances, a student should not be deprived of a Catholic education on grounds relating to the attitude or actions of the parents.
 Nevertheless, a situation may arise in which the uncooperative, disrespectful or destructive attitude or actions of parents so seek to undermine the effectiveness of the school that the family may be asked to withdraw from the school (Archdiocesan policy #3550).
-There is an expectation that parents follow the proper process for communicating a concern and not use social media (emails, blogs, Facebook, Twitter, etc.) as a public forum or a means by which to negatively address or criticize school personnel, policies or programs.
+There is an expectation that parents follow the proper process for communicating a concern and not use social media (including but not limited to Facebook®, Twitter®, Instagram®, Snapchat®, TikTok®, email, etc.) as a public forum or a means by which to negatively address or criticize school personnel, policies or programs.